Domain Generalization: A Survey: Future Research Directions

 \subsection{Learning}

 \keypoint{Learning without Domain Labels} Most existing methods leveraged domain labels in their models.
 However, in real-world applications it is possible that domain labels are difficult to obtain, e.g., web images crawled from the Internet are taken by arbitrary users with arbitrary domain characteristics and thus the domain labels are extremely difficult to define~\cite{niu2015visual}.
-In such scenarios where domain labels are missing, many top-performing DG approaches are not viable any more.
+In such scenarios where domain labels are missing, many top-performing DG approaches are not viable any more or the performance deteriorates~\cite{shi2021gradient}.
 Though this topic has been studied in the past (e.g.,~\cite{deecke2020latent,matsuura2020domain,zhou2021mixstyle}), methods that can deal with the absence of domain labels are still scarce and noncompetitive with methods that utilize domain labels.
 Considering that learning without domain labels is much more efficient and scalable, we encourage more future work to tackle this topic.
+We also suggest future work that uses domain labels evaluate the ability of functioning without proper domain labels---if applicable---like the random grouping experiment done in~\cite{shi2021gradient}.

 \keypoint{Learning to Synthesize Novel Domains} The DG performance can greatly benefit from increasing the diversity of source domains.
 This is also confirmed in a recent work~\cite{xu2021how} where the authors emphasized the importance of having diverse training distributions to out-of-distribution (OOD) generalization.
 However, in practice it is impossible to collect training data that cover all possible domains.
 As such, learning to synthesize novel domains can be a potential solution.
 Though this idea has been roughly explored in a couple of recent DG works~\cite{zhou2020learning,zhou2021mixstyle}, the results still have much room for improvements.